awsdocs/amazon-sagemaker-developer-guide/doc_source/deepar.md

 **Q: How do I use the categorical feature?**

 The categorical feature `cat` can be used to encode a grouping\.
-If the time\-series belong to `N` different groups, you can encode each such group by a number \(`0 to N - 1`\)\.
+If the time series belong to `N` different groups, you can encode each such group by a number \(`0 to N - 1`\)\.
 The model can then use the categorical feature to generate better forecasts\.
 To use this feature, the parameter `cardinality` has to be set to the number of groups \(e\.g\. `N`\) and the `embedding_dimension` parameter also has to be set\.
+If any of these two hyperparameters are not set, then the `cat` field will be ignored.
 The embedding dimension is typically smaller than `cardinality`, for instance `log(N)`\.
 It is important to remember that, in the training set, all categories from `0 to N - 1` must be present in the training data or an otherwise an exception will be thrown\.
 This is occurs because during inference, we can only forecast for categories which we have previously seen in training\.

 **Q: Can I pass multiple files?**

 Yes\.
 The training folder and the test folder can each contain multiple files\.
 The file names can be arbitrary, but the file ending should be `.json`, `.gz.json` or `.parquet`\.
 For example: `s3://mybucket/myfolder/train/data-1.parquet` or `s3://mybucket/myfolder/train/data-2.parquet`\.

-**Q: Can I use this to train on a single time\-series?**
+**Q: Can I use this to train on a single time series?**

 Models need sufficient data in order to learn typical behavior\.
-A single or small number of time\-series are typically not sufficient for training the neural network \(unless the time\-series are very long\)\.
-While a DeepAR model trained on a single time\-series will usually still generate sensible forecasts, standard forecasting methods such as ARIMA or ETS may be more accurate and stable\.
-Where the DeepAR approach starts to outperform the standard methods is when your dataset contains hundreds of time\-series and thus can be significantly more accurate with more data\.
+A single or small number of time series are typically not sufficient for training the neural network \(unless the time series are very long\)\.
+While a DeepAR model trained on a single time series will usually still generate sensible forecasts, standard forecasting methods such as ARIMA or ETS may be more accurate and stable\.
+Where the DeepAR approach starts to outperform the standard methods is when your dataset contains hundreds of time series and thus can be significantly more accurate with more data\.

 **Q: Do I need to split data into train/test set for evaluation?**

-It can be useful\.
+It is not necessary, but can be useful\.
 The time series in the `train` channel is used for training the model\.
-The time\-series in the `test` channel are used for evaluation after the model is trained\.
-For the evaluation, the last `prediction_length` points of each time\-series in the test set are withheld and a prediction is generated\.
+The time series in the `test` channel are used for evaluation after the model is trained\.
+For the evaluation, the last `prediction_length` points of each time series in the test set are withheld and a prediction is generated\.
 The forecast is then compared with the actual last `prediction_length` points\.
-Starting from a dataset of time\-series, the simplest train / test split can be created by using the entire dataset in the test channel \(in other words, all\-time series of full length\)\.
-For the train channel you can then remove the last `prediction_length` points from each time\-series so that the model does not see these points during training\.
-You can create more complex evaluations by repeating time\-series multiple times in the test set, but cutting them at different end points, resulting in accuracy metrics that are averaged over multiple forecasts from different time points\.
+Starting from a dataset of time series, the simplest train / test split can be created by using the entire dataset in the test channel \(in other words, all\-time series of full length\)\.
+For the train channel you can then remove the last `prediction_length` points from each time series so that the model does not see these points during training\.
+You can create more complex evaluations by repeating time series multiple times in the test set, but cutting them at different end points, resulting in accuracy metrics that are averaged over multiple forecasts from different time points\.

 **Q: Can the forecast horizon be changed later?**